-25 Things You Didn't Know About Nickelodeon's TV Heyday
+25 Fun Facts About Nickelodeon's TV Heyday

-Whether you preferred the drama of Hey Dude, the postmodern sensibility of Clarissa Explains It All, or the gross-out humor of Ren & Stimpy, if you were a kid in the '90s, there's a good chance your favorite TV channel was Nickelodeon.
+Whether you preferred the drama of Hey Dude, the postmodern sensibility of Clarissa Explains It All, or the gross-out humor of Ren & Stimpy, if you were a kid in the '80s or '90s, there's a good chance your favorite TV channel was Nickelodeon.
 Here's what went on behind the scenes, as uncovered by Matthew Klickstein in Slimed!
 An Oral History of Nickelodeon's Golden Age.

-1. Designer Tom Corey chose orange and lime green for Nickelodeon's logo because they're international distress colors.
+Designer Tom Corey chose orange and lime green for Nickelodeon's logo because they're international distress colors.

-2. There were many different recipes for the famous green slime that originated on You Can't Do That on Television.
+There were many different recipes for the famous green slime that originated on You Can't Do That on Television.
 A few key ingredients: Cream of Wheat, green food coloring, Johnson's baby shampoo, vegetable oil, and occasionally cottage cheese.

-3. Roger Price, creator of You Can't Do That on Television, slimed kids for saying, "I don't know," because he found it annoying.
+Roger Price, creator of You Can't Do That on Television, slimed kids for saying, "I don't know," because he found it annoying.
 And dumping water for saying "water"?
 That was just funny.
 After the cast started complaining about how much slime and water were dumped on them, they received bonus payments—$25 to $50 extra—for getting soaked.

-4. The creators of Ghostbusters, released in 1984, tried to sue Price for stealing the idea of green slime.
+The creators of Ghostbusters, released in 1984, tried to sue Price for stealing the idea of green slime.
 They dropped the lawsuit when he pointed out that he'd been sliming kids since 1979, so Ghostbusters must have stolen the idea from him.

-5. The child actors on the early shows didn't end up rich.
+The child actors on the early shows didn't end up rich.
 Early Nickelodeon was low-budget and non-union, so they never got residuals.

 7. Nickelodeon Studios originally printed the blimp logo on its toilet paper.